 All the varieties in this list are both parthenocarpic and gynoecious.

 Parthenocarpic Cucumber Types

 Any kind of cucumber can be bred to be parthenocarpic.
 However, most parthenocarpic varieties are Beit Alpha or pickling cucumbers.
 Beit Alpha refers to very thin-skinned, burpless cucumbers, which are similar to English cucumbers but tend to be smaller.
 Their longer cousins are also sometimes referred to as Persian cucumbers.
-Other types of cucumbers, such as cocktail cucumbers, slicing cucumbers, and traditional English cucumbers are also available.
+Other types of cucumbers, such as cocktail cucumbers, slicing cucumbers, and traditional English cucumbers are also available as parthenocarpic varieties.

-In terms of growth habit, you will find that every variety is a vining cucumber, but if you are interested in a parthenocarpic bush cucumber, there are compact semi-bush varieties which are also suitable for container gardening, requiring only stakes.
+In terms of growth habit, you will find that every variety is a vining cucumber, but if you are interested in parthenocarpic bush cucumbers, there are compact semi-bush varieties which are also suitable for container gardening, requiring only stakes or cages.